-Rule #3: A sweet little hamster playing with his cat mom’s whiskers will definitely bait some clicks
+Rule #3: A sweet little hamster playing with his cat mom’s whiskers will definitely attract clicks

 Even if it is, most of the users won’t mind.

 You remember the Budweiser commercials, right?
 This year they abandoned their little puppy hero and made a commercial about an immigrant who came to America to brew some beer.
-Is a beer commercial with the beer in it relevant enough or should they give up this boring thing and bring in some more puppies?
+Is a beer commercial with the beer in it relevant enough or should they give up on this boring approach and bring puppies back?
 From frogs and lizards, they employed back in 1990’s (burp), to elegant Clydesdales to puppies to bear.
 The world is getting boring.